vivek6779/Task_4_elevatelabs/README.md

 # Tools Used
 ->VS Code
->Browser DevTools
+->Browser DevTools

 # Project Structure
 ->style.css
-- home.html, about.html, contact.html
+->home.html, about.html, contact.html

 # Purpose
 ->This project demonstrates the basic structure and navigation of a multi-page website using HTML and CSS.